eic/epic-analysis/README.md

 for now you can assume any macro named `analysis_*.C` or `postprocess_*.C` are respective macros for the stages.

+- **Note**: most macros stored in this repository must be executed from the `largex-eic` top directory, not from within their subdirectory, e.g., run `root -b -q tutorial/analysis_template.C`; this is because certain library and data directory paths are given as relative paths

 ## Analysis

 ### Analysis Macro and Class